 John joined the Council in 2006.
 He leads the development and implementation of marketing and strategic initiatives that advance the goals of the Council and the interests of our member institutions.
 He currently serves on the board of Minnesota Campus Compact.
 He brings experience working with another group of nonprofits in his previous roles as communications director at the Minnesota Hospital Association and an account supervisor at the public affairs firm Himle Horner.
 He has a B.S. in Political Science and International Studies from Macalester College and a M.S.J. from Northwestern University’s Medill School of Journalism.

 Lisa joined the Council in 2015.
-She is responsible for the Council's websites, newsletters, social media and other electronic communications as well as marketing.
+She is responsible for the Council's websites, newsletters, social media and other electronic communications as well as marketing and advertising campaigns.
 Previously, Lisa worked in communications at the Minnesota Office of Higher Education and Barr Engineering Co. and has worked as a freelance consultant for the Minnesota Department of Education and iSeek Solutions.
-She has a B.A. in English from St. Olaf College, a Master of Liberal Arts from Johns Hopkins University and a non-credit Management Certificate from the Carlson School of Management at the University of Minnesota.
+She has a Bachelor of Arts in English from St. Olaf College, a Master of Liberal Arts from Johns Hopkins University and a non-credit Management Certificate from the Carlson School of Management at the University of Minnesota.

 Sunny works to help member institutions increase participation and success of students of color, as well as to improve links with ethnic business leaders and groups.
 She spent three years as a development officer for the Minnesota Private College Fund and has also worked for the Minnesota Council of Foundations as coordinator of the Education Access Funders Network and as director of development at Minnesota Minority Education Partnership.